elite-lang/EliteOld/doc/manual/DesignManual.md

 ![Basic Compiler Architecture](ca.jpg)

 We used LLVM Infrastructure[^1] to optimize our intermediate bitcode, and LLC[^2] to generate the object code.
-The optimiztion and target code generation are included in LLC.
+We should note that the optimiztion and target code generation steps are included in LLC.
 So our working flow will be like the following Figure \ref{f1}:

 ![\label{f1}RedApple Compiler Workflow](cp.png)